bryan6970/Data_sci_pw/Tasks and documentation/easy_documentation.md

 # Warning
 ---
-<font "color:red">In no way is this piece of documentation accurate or reliable, use it at your own risk</font>
+<font color="red">In no way is this piece of documentation accurate or reliable, use it at your own risk </font>

 # Install all libraries used
 ```shell